 SAP Must Own the Application Layer?

-First, SAP does “own the application” layer for the applications it sells.
-But Christian’s comment could mean also that SAP needs to own the entire applications layer at a customer.
+First, SAP does the “own the application” layer for the applications it sells.
+But Christian’s comment could also mean that SAP needs to own the entire applications layer at a customer.
 This is, of course, monopolistic intent but would also be terrible for any SAP customer that allowed it.
 The only reason that companies that use SAP can function is that they either use other applications along with SAP, use custom reports, customize SAP, use Excel, etc..
-SAP sells inefficient applications into customers — I don’t know any customers where SAP “owns their application layer.”
+SAP sells inefficient applications to customers — I don’t know any customers where SAP “owns their application layer.”